-Our main summer campus is expected to be at Serra High School in Tierrasanta, from June 22 to July 31.
+Our main summer campus will be at Serra High School in Tierrasanta, from June 22 to July 31.
 If funding allows, then we will open a satellite classroom at our Old Town campus for tutoring and proctored exams, starting June 23.
 Please watch this web site to confirm the availability of the iHigh/Old Town option.
-All teachers will be at Serra High to lead orientations on June 22.
+All teachers will be at Serra High to lead orientations on June 22 and June 23,